PeppeL-G/bagawork/docs/src/routes/(default)/documentation/updater/+page.md

 ## `name()` - Manually triggering updates
 Use the configuration method `name()` to give your `Updater` component instance a name.
 You can then call the function `runUpdater()` and pass it the same name whenever you want the `Updater` to update its GUI.
+Pass the name as a string.

 ::: warning Warning!